Rishabh9818/CPNS-Labs/en/lab4/lab4.md

 ![Boot the virtual machine into a PXE network boot environment.](images/lab4-vbox2.png)

-Communication between the server and the client can also be tracked with logs that are updated automatically.
+Communication between the server and the client can also be tracked with logs in `/var/log/syslog` that are updated automatically.
 First we see obtaining an IP address via the DHCP server, then via the TFTP protocol the download of the system loader `pxelinux.0` and then the search for the file `ldlinux.c32` in various places in the file system.
 Because the `ldlinux.c32` file does not exist, the network boot process fails.

     tail -f /var/log/syslog